reds-lab/Narcissus/README.md

 narcissus_trigger = narcissus_gen(dataset_path = './dataset', lab = 2)
 ```

-This function will return a \[1,3,32,32\] NumPy array, which contains the Narcissus backdoor trigger generated based on only the target class (e.g., '2').
-DO NOT forget to use the trigger to poison some target class samples and launch the attack;)
+<p align="justify">This function will return a [1,3,32,32] NumPy array, which contains the Narcissus backdoor trigger generated based on only the target class (e.g., '2').
+DO NOT forget to use the trigger to poison some target class samples and launch the attack;)</p>